Being prepared for an emergency is vital to the operation of any business.

 View all courses in Option 2 – Flexi Focused

 It’s now even easier to study with Southpac – no matter where you are, we have a training option to suit.
-With state borders re-opening and restrictions easing, we are scheduling more face-to-face courses as conditions return to normal.
-Plus, our Live Learning Virtual Classroom is now here to stay, providing our same industry-renowned training in a live, virtual environment – so you can login and learn from wherever you are.
+As well as face-to-face courses, our Live Learning Virtual Classroom is now here to stay, providing our same industry-renowned training in a live, virtual environment – so you can login and learn from wherever you are.

 This course will provide you with the knowledge, processes and tools you need to know what your risks are, how to assess them and how to design effective, achievable risk treatment measures.

 19 – 21 October, 2021 | LIVE & Virtual